Actyx/Actyx/web/developer.actyx.com/README.md

 #### Linking to other pages

-Link to other pages using relative links and include the `.md` file extension (it will automatically be removed at build time).
+Link to other pages using relative links and include the `.mdx` file extension (it will automatically be removed at build time).
 Example:

 ```md
 Check out [this page](../pond/design-principles.md).